ritterim/rimdev-blog/_posts/2017-06-10-dot-net-fringe-portland-oregon-2017.md

 ### Elastic People

-The elastic team of [Martijn](https://twitter.com/Mpdreamz) and [Michelle](https://twitter.com/miiiiiche) were friendly and knowledgable.
-They also told me about more training oppurtunities to level up my Elasticsearch skills.
+The elastic team of [Martijn](https://twitter.com/Mpdreamz) and [Michelle](https://twitter.com/miiiiiche) were friendly and knowledgeable.
+They also told me about more training opportunities to level up my Elasticsearch skills.

 ## Favorite Talks